Michionlion/roundar-chart/README.md

 **Generate SVG radar charts.**

-This library is inspired by [svg-radar-chart](https://github.com/derhuerst/svg-radar-chart).
-It uses a similar implementation philosophy, but in Typescript and using browser DOM manipulation to build the SVG element.
-It's designed for use in frontend components to easily generate a `<g>` for use in any `<svg>` element you may want.
+This library uses Typescript (compiled to Javascript), [`d3-shape`](https://github.com/d3/d3-shape) (bundled), and browser DOM manipulation to build an SVG element depicting a radar chart with rounded data shapes.
+It's designed for use in frontend interfaces to easily generate a `<g>` for insertion into any `<svg>` element you may want.
 It weighs `7.7k` and requires no outside dependencies.

 ## Installing